 4. Hot Franchises

-Here’s my take on the science experiment that you just watched;
+Here’s my take on the science experiment you just watched…

-Hot franchises don’t stay hot forever.
-As a matter of fact, by the time you’ve heard about them, it could be too late to reap the rewards of a hot franchise’s popularity.
-There have been some exceptions, like this one that are still pretty hot, though.
+For instance, hot franchises don’t stay hot forever.
+As a matter of fact, by the time you’ve heard about them, it may be too late to reap the rewards of a hot franchise’s popularity.
+But there have been exceptions, like this one.

-My best advice; if you’re looking at a hot franchise, make sure that you’re not getting in too late, and make sure that the concept is a fit for you.
+So, my best advice; if you’re looking at a hot franchise, make sure you’re not getting in too late, and make sure the concept is a good fit for you.
 (And your local geographical area.)

 5. Franchise lists are never about you

-If a top list of franchises was really about you, your picture would be prominently displayed throughout the list.
+If a list of the top franchises was really about you, your picture would be prominently displayed throughout the list.
+But they’re not.

 (Happy, successful franchisees)

-All business owner have tough days.
-All start-up business owners, (franchise or not) have to crawl before they walk.
-The first year can be brutal.
-The couple in the picture above have already made it past their first year…trust me.
-You’re not going to look like that during your first year in business, most of the time.
-You’ll probably look more like this;
+For example, the first year in business can be brutal.
+The folks pictured above have already made it past their first year…trust me.
+You’re definitely not going to look like that during your first year in business.
+As a matter of fact, most of the time you’ll probably look like this.

-You’ll get past it, though.
+But you’ll get past it.
 And, it will be worth it!

 Buying a franchise isn’t for the faint of heart.
-As far as I’m concerned, it’s not supposed to be.
-There’s a saying that goes something like this; “if it was easy, everyone would be doing it.”
+And as far as I’m concerned, it’s not supposed to be.

-Buy a franchise because it makes sense for you, in your specific situation.
-Make sure that it’s affordable.
+Only buy a franchise because it makes sense for you, in your specific situation.
+And make sure that it’s affordable.
 Don’t forget that you’ll need money to live on for the first few months-at least.

-If you ignore the hype that exists out there, and do your homework, you should be just fine.
+Tip: if you ignore the hype, only look at franchises you can afford, and do your homework, you should be just fine.

-What are your thoughts about the “Top Franchise” lists?
+What are your thoughts about “top franchises” lists?
 Have you used them to find the franchise that you’re now the owner of?
 Let me know.

-One more thing; I have no idea what the 467 top franchises are going to be in the year 2019.
-And, I don’t really care.
+One more thing: I have no idea what the 467 top franchises are in 2019.
+And, I really don’t care.